ghkim919/FedAWT/README.md

 This repository is for the data availability of the FedAWT paper.
 The structure of this repository is as follows.
 - simulation: Simulation Code (Release version preparation in progress)
-- data: Collection of results data used in the paper
+- data: Collection of results data used in the paper(train acc, loss, drop date).
+Additional data will be uploaded later.

 # Repository Structure
 ```